Gissio/radpro/docs/install-gc01.md

 * Power on the device.
 A USB disk should become available.
 * Drag the Rad Pro firmware file to the USB disk.
 The device should restart automatically with Rad Pro installed.

-If something goes wrong, you can recover your device with the [original firmware V0.3](devices/FNIRSI%20GC-01/FNIRSI%20GC-01%20V0.3.zip) or [original firmware V1.5](devices/FNIRSI%20GC-01/FNIRSI%20GC-01%20V1.5.bin).
+If something goes wrong, you can recover your device with the [original firmware](devices/FNIRSI%20GC-01/firmware).

 ## Step 3: Configure your device